mattermost/docs/source/onboard/migrate-from-slack.rst

 4. Convert Slack import to Mattermost's bulk export format
 ----------------------------------------------------------

 Now that you have a Slack export file with emails and attachments, let's convert this information into Mattermost's bulk import format using the import preparation tool ``mmetl``.
-Download the latest release of ``mmetl`` for your OS and architecture `here <https://github.com/mattermost/mmetl/releases/>`__.
+Download the latest release of ``mmetl`` for your `OS and architecture <https://github.com/mattermost/mmetl/releases/>`__.
 Run ``mmetl help`` to learn more about using the tool.

 Next, run the following command to create a Mattermost bulk import file.
 Replace ``<TEAM NAME>`` with the name of your team in Mattermost: